mirmmujtaba/State-Farm-Distracted-Driver-Detection/README.md

 # State-Farm-Distracted-Driver-Detection
-We've all been there: a light turns green and the car in front of you doesn't budge.
+We have all been there: a light turns green and the car in front of you doesn't budge.
 Or, a previously unremarkable vehicle suddenly slows and starts swerving from side-to-side.

 When you pass the offending driver, what do you expect to see?
 You certainly aren't surprised when you spot a driver who is texting, seemingly enraptured by social media, or in a lively hand-held conversation on their phone.